 Accessing your money

 Generally, your superannuation money needs to stay invested until you’re ready to retire and have reached your ‘preservation age’, which is between age 55 and 60 depending on your date of birth.
-Unless you’re experiencing severe financial hardship, or you’re incapacitated or seriously ill, you will not be able to access it before then.
+Unless you’re experiencing severe financial hardship, or you’re incapacitated or seriously ill, you won’t be able to access it before then.